LMS (Discussion Forum)

 normal by more than a user-defined threshhold angle).

-created to implement this shading.
-Comment on the efficiency of your
+Comment on the efficiency & order notation of your implementation

 manipulation operation from the Progressive Mesh framework.
 When you